Courage to Care Exhibitions

 Exhibition Panel: Raoul Wallenberg

-The fourth theme focuses on the individuals that chose to take positive action.
+The third theme focuses on the individuals who chose to take positive action.
 What were the rescuers like?
 What was their motivation, why did they act to save lives when others did not?
 Almost invariably they say, “I only did what was right”.

 This section reflects on the courage of these individuals and the consequences of their bravery.
 It challenges and inspires us to learn from their example and ask ourselves what we can do to make a meaningful contribution to our society today.